A year-round Montessori Program

 All Day Montessori Options

 In order to support working parents, Child’s View provides an All Day Montessori Program.
 Early Arrival is from 7:30-8:30 am, with all children arriving by 8:30.
-Parents choose either the Half Day option until 1:00 pm, the Full Day option until 3:00 pm, the All Day Montessori option 1 until 4:30 pm, or the All Day Montessori option 2 until 6:00 pm.
+Parents choose either the Half Day option until 1:00 pm, the Full Day option until 3:00 pm, the All Day Montessori Option #1 until 4:30 pm, or the All Day Montessori Option #2 until 5:45 pm.

 Children staying All Day continue in the Montessori environment, rather than transitioning to a day care type area.
-They can continue to work with Montessori materials, as well as other activities and interests which are integrated into the environment.
+They can continue to work with practical life and art materials, as well as other activities and interests which are integrated into the environment.
 When Dr. Montessori began the first school in 1907, she called it “Casa dei Bambini” or Children’s House.
 In the Children’s House, the children care for each other and their environment, not only learning, but living life together.